Note: The information in this article applies to model year 2015-2022 RANGER EV Mid Size vehicles only.

 In order to avoid overcharging, the auxiliary battery charging system only functions when the key is in the ON position.
 The auxiliary battery recharges from the drive system batteries while you are driving your RANGER EV.
 To prevent possible accidents and injuries, Polaris strongly recommends against leaving the key in the ON position while recharging the drive system batteries.

-To access the batteries, remove the seat and then remove the storage tray, if equipped.
 Before removing the seat to access the batteries, make sure any wire or metal items (including seat belt latches) remain clear of the battery compartment to avoid causing a short circuit to the electrical system.

 Inspect battery terminal connections monthly.
 Clean batteries as recommended.
 Using an insulated wrench, torque bolts to 8 ft lbs (11 Nm).